joleitner/cardano-car-documents/README.md

 Since the project is now running successfully, it can be used to experiment with.

 ### Admin
-During the migration, an admin user was already created.
+During the migration, an admin user was created.
 It is easy to log in as admin with the standard credentials:

  ```bash